davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.ls2/index.md

 #### Hints and Tips
 1. Start as early as possible.
 This assignment (esp.
 Mode 2) is trickier than what meets the eye.

 2. For both modes, you will need to create a string that stores the current path to a file.
-For instance, you would need a string to input into `stat()` and you may need to store that path string onto your stack for the printing of mode-2 results.
+For instance, you would need a string to input into the `stat()` system call and you may need to store that path string onto your stack for the printing of mode-2 results.
 You *must* create these strings on the heap using `malloc()` because any string you create on the program stack will likely be reaped by the time you print off *your* stack.
 When that's the case, your stack would store stores pointers to garbage.

 3. Related to the first tip, there will be times where you'll need to build up strings.
-Sure, you can have a bunch of `strcpy()` and `strcat()` statements for this purpose.
-Or you might find [`snprintf()`](https://www.geeksforgeeks.org/snprintf-c-library/) to be useful.
+You might find [`snprintf()`](https://www.geeksforgeeks.org/snprintf-c-library/) to be useful.

 #### Grading

 ```
-This assignment will be graded out of 50 points:
+This assignment will be graded out of 60 points:
 [5pt] Your program recursively descends down all subdirectories.
 [10pt] Implementation of Mode 1.
-[25pt] Implementation of Mode 2.
+[35pt] Implementation of Mode 2.
 [5pt] Your output of files and directories conforms to the specified format.
 [1pt] Your program properly resolves command line arguments.
 [4pt] Your program is free of memory leaks and dangling pointers.
 (Use valgrind!)